 If you’re done reading these tips and you’re like:

 Maryanne, are you for real?
-Asking me to do these is like asking me to go to the ends of the Earth . . .
+Asking me to do these, is more like banishing me, to the ends of the Earth . . .
 I seriously can’t do any of them.

 Well, I totally relate with being an introvert, so I wouldn’t tell you